 - 4-Week Gluten-Free Meal Plan (Gluten Intolerance Group) - PDF

-- Gluten Sensitivity (Gluten Intolerance Group)
+- Getting Started on a Gluten-Free Diet (Gluten Intolerance Group)

-- Gluten-Free Diet Guide for Families (North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition) - PDF Also in Spanish
+- Gluten-Free Diet Guide for Families (North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition) - PDF

-- Gluten-Free Diet: Nutrition and Healthy Eating (Mayo Foundation for Medical Education and Research)
+- Gluten-Free Diet: Nutrition and Healthy Eating (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Gluten-Free Labeling of Foods (Food and Drug Administration)

-- Restaurant Dining: Seven Tips for Staying Gluten Free (Gluten Intolerance Group) - PDF
+- Restaurant Dining: Seven Tips for Staying Gluten Free (Gluten Intolerance Group)

 - Sources of Gluten (Celiac Disease Foundation)